alxdru/backend-anno/README.md

 # backend-anno
-Backend services for annotation app app-anno.
+REST API service for managing annotations for app-anno.

 Check out the app-anno repository for more info on the app flow.